 The YHHAP Board oversees all YHHAP projects, manages our advocacy operations, and fosters the YHHAP volunteer community.
 Individually, we have each been inspired and humbled by those we serve.
 Together, we are fiercely committed to improving our New Haven community.
-We are the Spring 2018 YHHAP Board, and we look forward to seeing you in action soon.
+We are the Fall 2018 YHHAP Board, and we look forward to seeing you in action soon.

 The YHHAP Directors lead YHHAP, setting the organizational goals, establishing the executive vision, and making all major YHHAP decisions.
 The YHHAP Directors manage the Board and engage in all aspects of YHHAP.
-Bio.

-dalton boyt, director
+dalton boyt, co-director

 The Directors perform the same functional duties at YHHAP.
 In addition to their leadership responsibilities, both directors continue as on-the-ground volunteers in various YHHAP projects.
 Bio.

-serena tharakan, Chair of the board
+Jackson Willis, Chair of the board

 The Chair of the Board presides over YHHAP Board meetings, oversees YHHAP elections, and keeps all YHHAP records.
 The Board Chair advises board members and connects with previous boards.
-This emeritus position is traditionally held by the out-going YHHAP director.
+This emeritus position is traditionally held by the out-going YHHAP executive director.
 Bio.

 everest fang, Project chair